elisa-amaral/TechBlog-Home-Page/README.md

 # TechBlog Landing Page

 This project the landing page of a fictional technology blog named TechBlog.
-It was coded with HTML and CSS, with the purpose of showing that it's possible to create a simple but well designed website with essential HTML tags and basic CSS.
+It was coded in HTML and CSS with the purpose of showing that it's possible to create a simple but well designed website with essential HTML tags and basic CSS.

 ## Screenshot